-Studying this fascinating mushroom, we came across very interesting data.
-When we say fascinating, we really mean it, but why?
-Because of a method called micromediation.
-Micro-what? -> It has been discovered that several fungi, including oyster mushrooms, have the power to break down organic components.
-Oyster mushrooms have this skill to clean heavy metals like lead from water or soil.
-Microremediation is used in the treatment of contaminated soil, surface water or farm waste and in cases of spilled oil or pollution by industrial chemicals.
-Perhaps the most famous example of the use of this method dates back to 2007, when 220,000 liters of oil spilled from a ship along the coast of San Francisco.
+Oyster mushrooms have the skill to clean heavy metals like lead from water or soil.
+Mycoremediation is used in the treatment of contaminated soil, surface water or farm waste and in cases of spilt oil or pollution by industrial chemicals.
+Perhaps the most famous example of the use of this method dates back to 2007 when 220,000 litres of oil spilt from a ship along the coast of San Francisco.
 The most common solution in such situations is to submerge or burn oil.
 However, then-San Francisco Mayor Lisa Gutier managed to get the government to approve the mushroom experiment instead.
 The process went as follows:

 Conclusion: YOU ARE what you eat – unless you are an oyster mushroom.
 J

 In addition to being extremely tasty, it is important to find out what are other reasons this magical mushroom must be found on your plate: